iPad 7 SIM Card Reader Replacement

 Step 41

-- Grab your trusty spudger and gently nudge up the vibration isolator located just below the SIM card reader.
-It's like giving it a little lift to say hello!
+- Grab the flat end of your spudger and carefully pry up the vibration isolator tucked under the SIM card reader.

 Tools Used